Manvityagi/Long-Running-Task-Manager/README.md

   #### Pause
   Number of lines read are constantly being recorded, when paused an Interrupt Exception is raised which stops the export.
   #### Resume
-  The downlaod start funtion is called again but this time the databse table is read from the checkpoint that we stored earlier.
+  The download start funtion is called again but this time the database table is read from the checkpoint that we stored earlier.
   ### Terminate
   In this situation, the application needed to get back to the work done before this wrong upload started, so I removed the exported CSV file.
   ### Progress